SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 ```

 ## [Symbolic designation of model quantities and simulation of programmatic models](@id programmatic_CRN_construction_symbolic_representation)
+Previously, we have described how to [simulate Catalyst models declared via the DSL](@ref ref).
+Here, we used `Symbol`s (e.g. `:k1` and `:X1`) to designate parameters and species' values.
+However, in programmatic model creation we have explicitly [declared symbolic variables](@ref programmatic_CRN_construction_symbolic_variables) corresponding to our parameters and species.
+Here, it is instead possible to use these to designate our simulation conditions.
+Below we utilise this to declare initial conditions and parameters, and then using this to

 ## [Additional options for declaration of symbolic variables](@id programmatic_CRN_construction_symbolic_variables_options)